raynaharrisphd/raynaharrisphd.github.io/_posts/2022-08-19-yoga-friday.md

 ## Comments

 This yoga class was organized by [The Courage Project](https://www.courageproject.org/) and took place near the Tahoe Meadows South Trailhead in Nevada.
-The yoga sequence designed for a younger audience, with poses are referred to by animal names where possible and a focus is on syncing movement to breath.
-It contains 7 sections (open awareness, open stretch, standing breath work, floor work, balancing poses, inversions, relaxation).
-Much of the sequence was derived from a YouTube video called [Fun Kids Yoga w/ Kris Blunt (30 Minute Class)](https://www.youtube.com/watch?v=5sYUnnyPsRM).
+The yoga sequence designed for a younger audience, with poses referred to by animal names where possible and a focus is on syncing movement to breath.
+It contains 7 sections (open awareness, open stretch, standing breath work, floor work, balancing poses, inversions, and relaxation).
+Much of the sequence was inspired by a YouTube video called [Fun Kids Yoga w/ Kris Blunt (30 Minute Class)](https://www.youtube.com/watch?v=5sYUnnyPsRM).

-A 40 minute playlist was curated to accompany the sequence of poses to help sync the breath with movement and stillness.
+A 40-minute playlist accompanies the sequence to help sync the breath with movement and stillness.
 <figure>
 <img src="/images/yoga/fridayplan.png" style="width:80%">
 </figure>